eloylp/uniffi-lab/README.md

 encouraged.
 ## Basic

-An [example](./basic) with basic, primitive types.
+An [example](./basic) with basic, primitive types and basic error handling.
 The target is to build a `generated` folder, which should contain the resultant execution chain:

 ```mermaid
 graph LR;